 After 21 years, the John Merck Scholars Program in the Biology of Developmental Disabilities has ended.
 The last awards were made in May 2011.
 While proud of the Scholars Program's extraordinary record of support for talented young researchers in the neurological sciences, the Fund is shifting the Developmental Disabilities Program to support research that has the potential for a more immediate impact on people with developmental disabilities and their families.

-The goal of the Developmental Disabilities Program during its last decade is to ensure that children with developmental disabilities and their families are benefiting from new research collaborations that bridge basic and clinical science, more rapidly translate findings into treatment settings, and promulgate the best clinical practices.
+The goal of the Developmental Disabilities Program is to ensure that children with developmental disabilities and their families are benefiting from new research collaborations that bridge basic and clinical science, more rapidly translate findings into treatment settings, and promulgate the best clinical practices.

-Starting in 2012, the Fund is launching the Developmental Disabilities Translational Research Program.
-It will award $1 million research grants over four years ($250,000 per year) to Principal Investigators at any career stage who have a deep commitment to developing treatments and improving outcomes for children with developmental disabilities, with a special focus on Down and Fragile X syndromes.
+In 2012, the Fund launched the Developmental Disabilities Translational Research Program, which awards $1 million research grants over four years ($250,000 per year) to Principal Investigators at any career stage who have a deep commitment to developing treatments and improving outcomes for children with developmental disabilities, with a special focus on Down and Fragile X syndromes.
 Award criteria and application guidelines are available on the Translational Research Program page.
+Note that the next round of competition will be held in 2015.

 To learn about the first recipients of the Translational Research Program awards, click here.

-A second initiative, the Research to Clinical Practice Program, will begin in 2013.
+A second initiative, the Research to Clinical Practice Program, is in development.
 Its objective will be the identification and dissemination of gold-standard diagnostic and treatment protocols for Down and Fragile X syndromes.
 The program hopes to motivate scientists and clinicians to work together across disciplines.
-Dissemination will be implemented via several pathways, most notably through the member centers of the Association of University Centers on Disabilities (AUCD).

 A Scientific Advisory Board consisting of distinguished experts in research and treatment of developmental disabilities is overseeing both programs.